HenkWillcock/GitTest/architecture document.md

   <tr>
     <td>The organisation is restructured so that different management are responsible for the project.</td>
-    <td>One of the members are leaving in August.
+    <td>There is already one team member leaving in August.
 The organisation has already been notified of this and will plan how to mitigate this.
-At present, it will have no major impact that is measurable.</td>
+At present, it will have no major impact that is measurable.
+There may however be other team members which either join or leave, these cases will need to be dealt with separately.</td>
-    <td>Certain</td>
+    <td>Moderate</td>
     <td>Insignificant</td>
   </tr>